meteor/meteor/content/ui-ux.md

 <h2 id="ux-patterns">User Experience Patterns</h2>

 There are some common user experience (UX---as in how your app behaves) patterns that are typical to most Meteor apps that are worth exploring here.
-These patterns relate heavily to the way the data the user is interacting with is subscribed to and published, so there are similar sections in the {data loading article} talking about the way the publications are set up.
+These patterns relate heavily to the way the data the user is interacting with is subscribed to and published, so there are similar sections in the [data loading article](data-loading.html#patterns) talking about the way the publications are set up.

 <h3 id="subscription-readiness">Subscription readiness</h3>